 About RC Boat Bitz

 RC Boat Bitz (RCBB) is Australia’s leading remote-controlled boat part and electronics retailer.
 We are based in Adelaide, South Australia.
 Our aim is to offer competitive prices and affordable shipping to all our customers worldwide.
-Our team of experts with over 20 years of boat building experience are always happy to help with product enquiries and helping you to find the right products for your build.
+With well over 20 years of boat building experience we are happy to help with product enquiries and helping you to find the right products for your build.

 Our prebuilt boats are the perfect option for a high performing boat ready to go.
 Hand-made by our experts, our RCBB boats are built to last and built to be used by enthusiasts